🌱 NEW: TurfTracker App — Annual grass care plans & DIY advice for your lawn Try TurfTracker Free

 Our Story (The Real One)

-Lawn Care Guides started in 2024 after Rob Boirun got frustrated reading his 50th generic "how to care for your lawn" article that clearly wasn't written by anyone who'd actually maintained a lawn.
+Lawn Care Guides started in 2024 after Rob Boirun and Anton Schwarz got frustrated reading their 50th generic "how to care for your lawn" article that clearly wasn't written by anyone who'd actually maintained a lawn.

 You know the type: "Water your lawn regularly."
 "Mow at the proper height."
 "Fertilize appropriately."
 Cool, thanks for nothing.
 What height?
 How much water?
 Which fertilizer?
 When?

-Today, we're four professionals with 45+ years of combined experience, writing guides that actually help people.
+Today, we're three professionals with 35+ years of combined experience, writing guides that actually help people.
 No fluff.
-No AI-generated nonsense.
 Just real advice from people who've been there.

 Why Trust Us?